zaqturey/expns_tracker/README.md

 ## Commits History (newest on the top)

+>> Added 'assets/fonts' folder and added a new font family to it.
+Also added a generic text style for 'title' and applied it.
+- assets >> added a new folder i.e. 'assets' at root level.
+- assests/fonts >> added a new folder i.e. 'fonts' to store different font files
+- assests/fonts/open-sans >> Downloaded a new font from 'fonts.google.com', extracted it ttf files and stored in this folder
+- pubspec.yaml >> Uncommented 'fonts' section and added different variants for 'OpenSans' and 'Quicksand'
+- main.dart >> updated 'theme' i.e added 'Quicksand' as 'fontfamily' to 'ThemeData'
+- main.dart >> added a 'title' specific 'textTheme' that can be used across the entire app for title texts
+- 'transaction_item.dart' >>  for 'txnTitle' replaced the custom 'style' properties with
+-- the 'style' properties provided by 'title' property of 'textTheme' property of 'ThemeData'

 >> Implemented 'theme' for the app, and applied it theme to the Widgets using 'BuildContext'
 - 'new_transaction.dart' >> theme widget has been added and used 'primarySwatch' and 'accentColor' properties.
 - 'transaction_item.dart' >>  Applied theme to Text widget displaying the 'txnAmount'